 This prints the factors of 60.
 The first line defines factors of n as the list of numbers f, 1 ≤ f ≤ n such that n mod f = 0.

-Now consider the problem of partitioning an array of integers which involves rearranging them so that integers less than or equal to a pivot appear before the ones which are greater.
-This problem forms a building block of other algorithms for instance Quicksort and various selection algorithms (Cormen et al., 2009).
+Now consider the problem of partitioning an array of integers that involves rearranging them so that integers less than or equal to a pivot appear before the ones greater than the pivot.
+This problem forms a building block of other algorithms such as quicksort and various selection algorithms (Cormen et al., 2009).
 We again notice the strong declarative style in the short Haskell solution:

 part.hs